amyspark-ng/clickery-hexagon/LOG.md

 <!-- bugs -->
 - BU-GS I HATE THEM -
-- tutorial tooltip for clickers doesn't appear
-- and getting the one for cursors at the wrong time
-- complete all achievements achivment is bugged
-- CRASH OF POWERUPS STILL EXISTS
-^ might be related to the loop that blinks the dieAnim
+- fixed some weird behaviour in the folder obj foldings
 - make all the cards a single animation and change them using the frame (only include icons, number and price is ingame)
 - add the mute dialogue option

-- IDEA: make a component to manage hovers, add onHoverStart function and onHoverEnd
+- IDEA: make a component that manages the mouse animation for objects outside of windows

 ## Next features
 - Prototype ascending mechanic (prestige/mana, what time do you get to ascend, actually add the percentages)